inclusive-design/wecount.inclusivedesign.ca/src/collections/views/environmental-scan-canadian-postsecondary-education-and-ai-ethics.md

 ---
 title: "Environmental Scan: Canadian Postsecondary Education and AI Ethics"
+author: Ali Milad
 date: 2020-12-17T18:33:09
-author: Ali Milad
 picture: /uploads/jared-arango-1-mh6U3qeGQ-unsplash-scaled.jpg
-altTag: |-
-  Abstract Image
+altTag: Abstract Image
-excerpt: |-
-  This article provides an overview of key findings from an environmental scan conducted by the We Count team in May 2020.
-The scan relied on information available through…
+excerpt: "An overview of key findings from the Postsecondary Education portion of the environmental scan conducted by the We Count team in May 2020. "
 tags:
   - Environmental Scan
   - ethical AI